 (g) identity verification, fraud prevention and detection services which may be based inside or outside the EU;

 (h) banking services based in the United Kingdom;

-(i) legal, accountancy, auditing and insurance services and other professional advisers based in the United Kingdom;
+(i) legal, accountancy, auditing and insurance services and other professional advisers based in the United Kingdom; and

 5.1.2 Sponsors, partners and collaborators: we will share attendee lists with the sponsor/s, partners and collaborators of an event, for their use including for marketing purposes, as described in event delegate terms and conditions;

-5.1.3 Venues where we host our events: in some circumstances where your information is required, for example, for health and safety purposes or where special access and dietary arrangements will be made on your behalf;
+5.1.3 Venues where we host our physical in-person events: in some circumstances where your information is required, for example, for health and safety purposes or where special access and dietary arrangements will be made on your behalf;

 5.1.5 Regulators and governmental bodies: HM Revenue & Customs, regulators, governmental bodies and other authorities acting as processors or joint controllers who may be based inside or outside the EU and who require reporting of processing activities in certain circumstances;